DoraYh/drl-atari/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-DRL-Atari: Playing Atari Games with Deep Reinforcement Learning
+DRL-Agent: Playing Games with Deep Reinforcement Learning
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 **[Progress Branch]**:
-*This branch is only for tracking progress, and all codes should* *be submitted to master branch via pull requests*.
+*This branch is only for tracking progress, and all code should* *be submitted to master branch via pull requests*.

 **[About the Final Score]**:
-*The final score of this course would largely depend* *on your participation in this project, but not only the final* *codes.*
+*The final score of this course would largely depend* *on your participation in this project, but not only the final* *code.*

 ################################################################################